 The memo, written by the University’s Diversity, Inclusion and Oversight board, also highlighted national threats to diversity efforts and was released Monday night, alongside a response from President Christina Paxson P’19 P’MD’20 and Provost Francis Doyle.

-Since its formation eight years ago, the DIOB has been tasked with implementing the goals of Brown’s Diversity and Inclusion Action Plan.
+Since its formation eight years ago, the DIOB has served to provide accountability for and oversee Brown's implementation of its Diversity and Inclusion Action Plan goals.
 The board is made up of 10 faculty and staff, as well as four students and three ex-officio members.
 Vice President for Institutional Equity and Diversity Sylvia Carey-Butler and Associate Professor of Religious Studies Andre Willis chair the committee.
 The memo summarized campus-wide progress on the DIAP since May 2022.

 The memo criticized a lack of “ongoing conversations as a way to care for and reduce the collective fears of our community,” listing three “recent noticeable silences” from the administration regarding the reinstatement of mandatory standardized testing in applications, the Supreme Court decision to strike down race-based admissions policies and the campus conflict surrounding the war in Israel and Palestine.